 Compared with its west fork counterpart, East Fork Buttermilk Trail (#420) felt much like a walk in the park.

 West Fork Buttermilk Creek Valley was the first area in Lake Chelan-Sawtooth Wilderness we had visited

-Coincidentally, the late afternoon start time was the same as our first trip six years ago when pups and I climbed Gardner Mountains.
+Coincidentally, the late afternoon start time was the same as our first trip from six years ago.

 My third and possibly my last rock climbing trip in the Seattle Mountaineers Basic Alpine Climbing Course.